Skip to main content

 3. Strategic Priority 2, Goal 3: Improve campus facilities and maximize their use with enhanced technology and the resources necessary to deliver services that support student engagement and success.

-OC 101 is primarily a space to complete academic work.
+The Sabo Center itself, housed in OC 101, is primarily a space to complete academic work.
 It houses a computer lab with 24 computer workstations and a Solstice Pod ideal for instructors who want to use the space to teach their classes.
 It also contains flexible furniture which can be arranged in different ways for collaborative work.
 Moreover, there are also tables where students can bring their own devices to complete projects and print from our new campus printing station.
 As this space contains educational technology central to student learning, food is not permitted in this space.

-OC 139 is an informal social space which can be reserved by instructors and campus student organizations.
+The CMLC Multimedia Lounge in OC 139 is an informal social space which can be reserved by instructors and campus student organizations.
 It contains an extensive humanities library as well as a theater space where students can view movies related to their coursework or where student organizations can host events.
-In contrast to OC 101, OC 139 is a smaller space that is food friendly and one that can safely seat 12 people and is a food friendly space.
+In contrast to OC 101, The CMLC Multimedia Lounge is a smaller space that is food friendly and one that can safely seat 12 people and is a food friendly space.

-OC 112 is both a classroom which can seat 24 people but also serves as a Cultural Activities Center where the CGLC can host guest speakers and coordinate experiential language learning.
+Our Collaboration Classroom in OC 112 is both a classroom which can seat 24 people but also serves as a Cultural Activities Center where the SCLC hosts guest speakers and coordinate experiential language learning.

 Professional Photo of James Nemiroff-CGLC Coordinator